CloudEric/dnsvpn-cloudformation/README.md

 <a name="Progress"></a>
 #### Project Progress
+- 2.6 update:
+  - Updated nodejs version to 8.10.
+  - Removed watchtower.
+  - Switched to the folhabranca/unbound Docker container.
 - 2.5 update:
   - Added an Unbound DNS resolver with DNSSEC validation and EDNS.
   - Created quick-create link.